 Option to download datasets in machine readable formats, such as CSV or JSON, from the Drupal interface.
 NTIA staff and external users can export the data for offline analysis or use in other applications

-Compliance with Federal Policies and Best Practices.
-Our approach complies with all relevant federal policies and best practices:

-Our solution will reside on FedRAMP-certified infrastructure to meet federal security standards

-All data displays and interactive elements will be built with 508 compliance in mind, so that the system is accessible to users with disabilities

-Version control and auditing capabilities will log all changes to the data for transparency

-Application of Drupal CMS, automated workflows, and machine-readable formats will keep the Redbook’s structured data accessible, updated, and ready for human and machine use.

-Our solution adheres to the 21st Century Integrated Digital Experience Act (IDEA) by ensuring the Redbook platform delivers a modern, user-centered, and mobile-friendly digital experience, improving accessibility, usability, and overall engagement for both internal staff and external users.

-This approach not only improves the user experience for NTIA staff and external stakeholders but also allows the data to remain secure, compliant, and easy to manage over time.

 Content Delivery [SOO Section 4.3]

 NTIA requires improved content delivery for the Redbook and its website, taking into account compatibility to Microsoft (MS) Word, cost and long-term sustainability, and affects to the organization required for these improvements.